 If you think this means you'll be living down a long winding country road with the closest neighbor a mile away, you're mistaken.
-It's certainly an option if that appeals to you, but many areas that fall under the Rural Development umbrella are actually more suburban than you'd expect.
+It's certainly an option if that's what you're looking for, but many areas that fall under the Rural Development umbrella are actually more suburban than you'd expect.
 As an example, rural development in northern Indiana covers most areas except Gary, South Bend and Fort Wayne.
-Or in Ohio you couldn't use this loan to buy a home in Columbus, Cleveland or Cincinnati.
-However many other villages, towns and areas are eligible.
+In Ohio you couldn't use this loan to buy a home in Columbus, Cleveland or Cincinnati but many other villages, towns and areas are eligible.

 While the loans are backed by the U.S. Department of Agriculture, they don't actually provide you with the home loan.
 You apply and receive your loan from approved lenders (such as Amerifirst Home Mortgage).
 The main benefit to you is that you can get low mortgage interest rates, even without a down payment.
 Be aware, however, that if you put little or no money down you will have to pay a mortgage insurance premium.
 The loan term is a 30-year fixed-rate mortgage.